 "I wasn't acting, you just weren't paying attention," Hakuo wiped the back of his hand across his moistened face.
 "Why so serious?"

-"Because you're not Yakusoku, you fucking…" He seemed to lose his words having to realize them all over again but now to another.
+"Because you're not Yakusoku, you fucking…" He seemed to lose his words having to realize them all over again but now to another situation.
 Ludwig is gone.
 Yakusoku is gone.
 And he is alone.
 "And, are you kidding me right now?
 Ludwig is dead and you pull this cheap move crap.
 How could you do it, how could you jump him when he lowered his guard?
 What kind of a sick fuck are you?"

 "I'm certainly not the kind to go back on my word and ambush someone to get what I want," replied Hakuo indifferent to the insults and anger.
 It isn't meant for him, it's anger towards the situation.
 "Not like your little lover boys who planned to do so to me.
-Do you really think I'm that dense, I know how they feel about the two of you and this life Yakusoku's made,"
+Do you really think I'm that dense?
+I know how they feel about the two of you, and this life Yakusoku's made,"

 "Don't say his name!"
 He pointed a finger at Hakuo as if it's a small knife.
 "Don't say either of their names!"

 Gev grabbed his head backing up towards the couch where he fell heavily onto the seat, slumped over he presses his face into his hands and cried once again.
 Hakuo watched from a distance then walked out of the room to the bathroom where he relieved himself then he washed his hands and face.
-When he returned to the living room he expected Gev to be gone but instead the Russian was still seated on the couch but instead of crying he's staring down at the floor.
+When he returned to the living room he expected Gev to be gone but the Russian was still seated on the couch, and instead of crying he's staring down at the floor.
 Even his back looked miserable.

 "Bring him back," he said with a voice thick with mucus and pain.
-"You said you wouldn't just steal his life so bring him back… He doesn't get to check out and leave me alone to grieve Ludwig, it's a bitch move and he knows it… So bring him back."
+"You said you wouldn't just steal his life, so bring him back… He doesn't get to check out and leave me alone to grieve Ludwig, it's a bitch move and he knows it… So bring him back."